Meet0/Robot_Challenge/README.md

 The user can enter the commands interactively using the console or can provide a path to file containing the commands.

-Further user can enter `RESTART` command to re-select the choice of user input and `EXIT` command to exit the application.
+Furthermore, user can enter `RESTART` command to re-select the choice of user input and `EXIT` command to exit the application.

 -- Meet Chaudhary